Thank you for posting this article.

-If you landed on this page you probably have heard about using baby shampoo for a sinus infection.
 If you landed on this page I am also guessing you may also be desperate to rid yourself of a stubborn sinus infection.
 I have been in that desperate state and there is almost nothing you could name that I have not tried to rid myself of a sinus infection that lasted over 25 years!

 Do you have a chronic sinus infection and every antibiotic you have tried hasn’t worked?
 Or maybe it did work for a short time only to return weeks after you finished your antibiotics?
 Maybe you had even put your hopes in a sinus surgery, or two, or four, and you still can’t get rid of your infection (I am raising my hand here.)
 I myself had four sinus surgeries and was still sick!
 You can read my health story here.